-You don’t need a health expert to tell you that you never feel better than when you have had a soak in one of Lyons’ Holiday Parks top of the range Hot Tubs.
+You don’t need a health expert to tell you that you never feel better than when you have had a soak in in a hot tub.
 These social spas are a great way of unwinding, relaxing, and catching up with your friends or partner.

 1.Improve your range of motion

 Whether it is due to age, injury, or just down to inactivity, something we all become aware of is that as we age, our range of motion decreases.
 However, it’s been proved that regular use of a hot tub helps to restore lost flexibility and reduce the natural stiffening that comes with age.
 Who would have thought that our luxury hot tubs are a real-life fountain of youth?

 Anyone who suffers from arthritis will tell you just how painful and debilitating it can be.
 Fortunately for our guests, spending time in a hot tub may provide temporary relief from the joint pain associated with Arthritis.
 This is because hot water helps loosen the inflammatory chemicals in your joints.